radareorg/radare2-book/basic_commands/sections.md

-## Sections
+##Sections

-Firmware images, bootloaders and binary files usually load various sections of a binary to different addresses in memory.
+Firmware images, bootloaders and binary files usually place various sections of a binary at different addresses in memory.
 To represent this behavior, radare offers the `S` command.

 Here's the help message: